miso-lims/miso-lims/docs/user_manual/pools.md

 Below, there are sections for Notes, Attachments, and QC's, which are discussed in other parts of this section of the user manual.
-Other sections list the orders that have been made for sequencing the pool, the runs and lanes that the pool has been included in, dilutions that are included in the pool, dilutions that could be added to the pool, and the pool's change log.
+Other sections list the orders that have been made for sequencing the pool, the runs and lanes that the pool has been included in, library aliquots that are included in the pool, library aliquots that could be added to the pool, and the pool's change log.

 {% include userman-toplink.md %}